● 66% of registered voters voted, just 1% up on the 2010 election.

-Silence.
-The biggest winner in the election was silence: again a third of registered voters didn't vote.
+● The biggest winner in 2015 was an invisible silence.
+A third of registered voters didn't vote (nearly 16 million!).

 How many voted for NONE and otherwise spoilt their ballots?